worldline/openshift-cartridge-tomcat/template/README.md

-The OpenShift `tomcatews` cartridge documentation can be found at:
+The OpenShift `tomcat` cartridge documentation can be found at:

 http://openshift.github.io/documentation/oo_cartridge_guide.html#tomcat